The productive researcher

 Prof Reed works with every group.

-Each participant gets both a hard and soft (PDF) copy of Prof Reed’s acclaimed The Productive Researcher (second edition, RRP £17.99, 166 pages hardback), and an e-handout pack with editable worksheets.
+Each participant gets a pdf copy of Prof Reed’s acclaimed The Productive Researcher and an e-handout pack with editable worksheets.
+Hard copies are available for any participant who would like one.
+Simply email email@example.com to request a copy sent directly to your home address.

 Configure your training as a full-day event or as two individually bookable half-day events.